 A preferred stock is created by a preferred stock contract, written by the corporate issuer, so the corporation decides what the characteristics of the preferred stock will be.
 If the corporate issuer decides to provide characteristics that benefit itself, then it must compensate the investors by paying a higher dividend rate.
 Any characteristics of the preferred stock that benefit investors will allow the corporate issuer to pay a lower dividend rate.
 So in designing the preferred stock, the corporate issuer weighs the benefits and drawbacks of each characteristic.
 The most common characteristics of preferred stock — the priority of preferred stockholders over common stockholders both to dividend payments and to a return of their paid-in capital in the event of a corporate liquidation lowers the risk of the preferred stock over the common stock, thus, making it more appealing to investors.

 Preferred stock can be characterized by how the dividend is set.
-If the dividend of a preferred stock is a percentage of par value, then it is referred to as a percentage preferred, so if a stock pays a 5% dividend, then it can be referred to as a 5% preferred.
+If the dividend is a percentage of par value, then it is called a percentage preferred.
+So a stock paying a 5% dividend may be called a 5% preferred.
 Note, however, that the par value is fixed, so the dividend is also fixed, regardless of the current market price of the preferred.
-If the preferred stock has no par value, then it pays a stated dollar amount, so if it pays a $5 dividend, it can be referred to as a $5 no-par preferred.
+If the preferred stock has no par value, then it pays a stated dollar amount.
+So a preferred paying a $5 dividend may be called a $5 no-par preferred.

 The following are the major types of preferred stock: perpetual, adjustable rate, cumulative, convertible, participating, and prior preferred.